 - The heart weight is around 280 to 340 grams (10 to 12 ounces) in male and 230 to 280 grams (8 to 10 ounces) in the female.

 - An adult heart beats about 60 to 80 times per minute and newborn babies heart beats faster than an adult which is about 70 to 190 beats per minute.

-To know more about human heart anatomy, functions and circulatory system, you can visit Byju’s.
+To know more about the human heart and its functions, visit Byju’s.